markhealy/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 is available for use*.
 If not, something is wrong and you should double-check your configuration.

-Go to your web browser and login to the portal as explained earlier.
+Go to your web browser and login to the portal <!-- as explained earlier -->.
 Then, hover over *Add* at the top of the page, and click on *More*.
 Select the *Sample* category, and then click *Add* next to *My Greeting*.
 Your portlet should appear in the page below.

 ![Figure 4.x: Once your portlet has been deployed, you can add it to a page from the portal's Add menu.](../../images/portlets-add-my-greeting-portlet.png)